githubteacher/developers-april-2016/Roskilde.md

 Join the Roskilde Festival in June for some great music

 ### Places to Stay
-Several OK htoels around the city
+Several OK hotels around the city